Eckertal/personal-website/docs/index.md

 ![eckert](assets/images/eckert.jpg){align=left width=280}

-My work focusses on the application of Bayesian graphical models to cognitive and perceptual decision-making.
+I am a staff scientist at Philipps-Universität Marburg, Germany.
+In my research, I apply Bayesian graphical models to cognitive and perceptual decision-making, with a special interest in mental disorders such as autism, psychosis, and depression.
+I mostly use psychophysics and computational modelling, but currently playing with fMRI and EEG.

-I "obtained" my Ph.D. from Charité Berlin and the Bernstein Center for Computational Neuroscience in Berlin, where I was funded by the Einstein Center for Neuroscience - waiting for my defense since 1 year and counting!
-Thanks Charité Promotionsbuero! :middle_finger:
+I did my Ph.D. research at Charité Berlin, the Bernstein Center for Computational Neuroscience, and the Einstein Center for Neuroscience.
+My Ph.D. work was focussed on mechanisms of sensory information-processing in psychosis.

 My research interests: